MicrosoftDocs/microsoft-365-community/Community/principles-of-search.md

 - All systems and tools provide a search option, or have it embedded in the workflow.
 - Searching is across all content in the enterprise regardless of the system that it resides in.
 Silos occur due to planned control, not technical limitations.
-- Search isn&#39;t limited to files; &#39;things&#39;, skills, people, places, and more are included.
+- Search isn't limited to files; 'things', skills, people, places, and more are included.
 - Users can find what they want without having to know which system to search.
 - Search is scoped for the most likely need in the current context but allow a shift to different or edge case queries.
 - The process of search is similar in all systems, with familiar options, UI elements and outputs.
-- Presentation of results and &#39;findings&#39; are appropriate to the content discovered, include previews, formatting, actions and more based on the context.
+- Presentation of results and 'findings' are appropriate to the content discovered, include previews, formatting, actions and more based on the context.
 - Users can review and refine results to find the result they need.
 Document content is viewable within the search results page; People can refine the findings to improve precision and confirm they have the right result.
 - Indexing frequency is matched to content fluidity; as content changes results are up-to-date and include the latest changes.
 - Content and search findings are actively managed, reviewed, designed, optimised.